 10 Secret Fears 90 percent of Guys Never Talk About

-Isn’t it odd that every psychological article you see on the net has pictures mostly of women in them?
-Now is everything only about women and their fears, there are many instances in relationships when the woman is the strong one and the drama queen is the male, this isn’t to undermine men but to put things in perspective, as women have their fears, so do men too.
-Throughout the ages, society has fixed a stereotype on the male as the embodiment of strength without the remote possibility of harboring issues, well, that’s simply not true and here are the 15 things that worry most men.
+Isn't it odd that almost every psychological article you see on the internet has pictures mostly of women?
+Now, not everything is solely about women and their fears.
+There are many instances in relationships when the woman is the strong one and the man is the drama queen.
+This isn't to undermine men but to put things in perspective.
+Just as women have their fears, so do men.
+Throughout the ages, society has fixed a stereotype on men as the embodiment of strength without the possibility of harboring issues.
+Well, that's simply not true, and here are the 15 things that worry most men.

-Women from young are made to feel conscious about their figures and to look after their bodies through diets and healthier lifestyles and generally speaking men don’t usually face such issues but it doesn’t mean we men aren’t concerned about our bodies.
-Men are also conscious of their bodies and often make comparisons with the well-toned models they see in men magazines.
-This is why men do visit gyms, get their chest waxed and tend to tuck their tummies in when a woman is around.
-Perhaps a man’s biggest fear is that damn protruding belly which just won’t go away.
+Women have been made conscious about their figures from a young age and are encouraged to look after their bodies through diets and healthier lifestyles.
+Generally speaking, men don't usually face such issues, but it doesn't mean that men aren't concerned about their bodies.
+Men are also conscious of their bodies and often make comparisons with the well-toned models they see in men's magazines.
+This is why men visit gyms, get their chests waxed, and try to tuck in their tummies when a woman is around.
+Perhaps a man's biggest fear is that stubborn protruding belly that just won't go away.

 2. Money

-Let’s face it.
-Money makes the world go round and men often worry about money.
-Being projected with the thought that they are the family breadwinner, any responsible man will always worry about his financial situation even if he doesn’t have a family.
-While care, love, and attention are important for a woman, a man’s subconscious way of thought will always be money to provide for his woman.
+Let's face it.
+Money makes the world go round, and men often worry about money.
+Being projected with the thought that they are the family breadwinner, any responsible man will always worry about his financial situation, even if he doesn't have a family.
+While care, love, and attention are important for a woman, a man's subconscious thought will always revolve around money to provide for his partner.

 3. Height

 Which man does not worry about his height if he considers himself short?
-The ideal features of a man are “being tall”.
-From time immemorial, that phrase of an ideal woman’s dream man in romance novels is that tall dark handsome stranger.”
-Now how does it sound when you say “short dark and handsome”?
-Doesn’t quite match does it??
-Refute this or not but size matters to a man.
+The ideal image of a man includes "being tall."
+From time immemorial, the phrase describing an ideal woman's dream man in romance novels is "tall, dark, and handsome."
+Now, how does it sound when you say "short, dark, and handsome"?
+Doesn't quite match, does it?
+Refute this or not, size matters to a man.

-Men can be jealous, it’s a common trait even though it may not be as obvious as a woman’s but it can be equally fierce.
-Men see other men in their partner’s lives as a potential threat.
-It is an affront to their own self-esteem and though your partner won’t flinch or show signs he is anxious when you speak to him about a male colleague, inside, the comparisons are already going on.
-You’ll have to do your best to show him he’s NO 1 in your life.
+Men can be jealous, although it may not be as obvious as with women.
+Men see other men in their partner's lives as potential threats.
+It is an affront to their own self-esteem, and even though your partner may not show signs of anxiety when you speak to him about a male colleague, inside, the comparisons are already happening.
+You'll have to do your best to show him that he's number one in your life.

-Seriously speaking men are afraid of projecting themselves as macho figures because it makes them appear as they are the ideal man with experience in relationships.
-In truth, a man is just as afraid of messing up in a relationship as women are.
-Insecurity, the fear of saying or doing the wrong things can plague a man when he has a new girlfriend until late at night.
-It is caring, understand and most of all compromise that makes a relationship safe keep each other confident.
+Seriously speaking, men are afraid of projecting themselves as macho figures because it makes them appear as if they are experienced in relationships.
+In truth, men are just as afraid of messing up in a relationship as women are.
+Insecurity and the fear of saying or doing the wrong things can plague a man when he has a new girlfriend until late at night.
+It is care, understanding, and compromise that make a relationship safe and keep each other confident.

 6. Hair issues

-Many men have hair issues and even fear going bald.
-Even hair on the body might be an issue, is it too much or too little?
+Many men have concerns about their hair and even fear going bald.
+Even hair on the body might be an issue; is it too much or too little?
 Not everyone likes looking like Kojak or Yul Brynner.
-Moreover, men often worry about their hairstyles if they are too messy or too neat or if it isn’t macho enough.
-Graying of hair is another issue that frightens men because it means either accept it and look older or go through that ordeal of coloring your hair.
+Moreover, men often worry about their hairstyles if they are too messy or too neat or if it isn't masculine enough.
+Graying of hair is another issue that frightens men because it means either accepting it and looking older or going through the ordeal of coloring their hair.

-7. Diet.
-Yes men do care about their food
+7. Diet - Yes, men care about their food

-It is often the case with women who can be heard saying “I’m on a diet” but just because you don’t hear a man saying it doesn’t mean he isn’t conscious of what he eats.
-Today more and more men are taking care of their looks and bodies and the food they eat.
-Men too like being healthy although they don’t talk about it much.
+It is often the case with women to hear them say, "I'm on a diet."
+However, just because you don't hear a man saying it doesn't mean he isn't conscious of what he eats.
+Today, more and more men are taking care of their looks and bodies and paying attention to the food they eat.
+Men also like being healthy, although they may not talk about it as much.

 8. Their relationship with their partners

-There are loads of articles written on relationship issues from a women’s perspective.
-But don’t for once think men are too brutal to care about how a relationship is going.
-A man sometimes may put his foot in his mouth and say the wrong thing but he will end up cursing himself for doing so; the truth is men too care deeply about their partners and fear to mess up a relationship.
+There are loads of articles written about relationship issues from a woman's perspective.
+But don't, for once, think that men are too brutal to care about how a relationship is going.
+Sometimes, a man may put his foot in his mouth and say the wrong thing, but he will end up cursing himself for doing so.
+The truth is, men care deeply about their partners and fear messing up a relationship.
 The problem is that they are less prone to speaking about it.

 Men are often plagued with self-esteem and ego issues.
-If a woman has had partners before her present boyfriend, the man takes it as a sign of completion that he needs to show that he is better than all of them.
-The other issue is that a man fears being less experienced than the woman in this case which is somewhat a self-imposed slur on his own manliness.
-But even as a man I would say relax bub!!, because the truth is when you have a good woman and she loves you, then she won’t make comparisons and couldn’t really be bothered with your experience as long as you care and love her too And !!
-Because the past is the past.
+If a woman has had previous partners before her current boyfriend, the man may take it as a sign of competition that he needs to show he is better than all of them.
+The other issue is that a man fears being less experienced than the woman, which somewhat tarnishes his own sense of manliness.
+But as a man, I would say relax!
+Because the truth is, when you have a good woman who loves you, she won't make comparisons and couldn't care less about your past experiences as long as you care for and love her too.
+After all, the past is the past.

 10. Expression of emotions